TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorhanasystemdbnotrunning.md

 # UserErrorHANASystemDBNotRunning

 <!--issueDescription-->
-We have identified that your backup operation failed because SYSTEMDB for SAP HANA instance is not in running state
+We have identified that your backup operation failed because SYSTEMDB for SAP HANA instance is not in running state.
 <!--/issueDescription-->

 ## **Recommended Steps**